 - 1 teaspoon salt

-- 1 ripe, medium banana
+- 1 ripe medium banana

-- 1 1/2 cups canned coconut milk (see note)
+- 1½ cups canned coconut milk see note

-- 2 tablespoons molasses (preferably blackstrap)
+- 2 tablespoons molasses preferably blackstrap

 - In the meantime, sift or whisk together the almond meal, rice flour, tapioca flour, baking powder, baking soda, and salt in a large bowl.

 - Pour the wet ingredients into the dry and mix until well blended.
 The batter should be only slightly lumpy, with lumps smaller than peas.

-Spray both grids of the waffle iron generously with oil.
+- Spray both grids of the waffle iron generously with oil.
 This is important even with “no stick” irons, as waffles that are both vegan and gluten-free can have a higher tendency to stick.

-Note: Use full-strength coconut milk, not a “light” version that’s more watered down.
+Use full-strength coconut milk, not a “light” version that’s more watered down.
 Lately I’ve had more difficulty finding canned coconut milk that doesn’t have any water and guar gum added, and find that even “non-light” versions of different brands can differ in thickness slightly.
 Because of this, you may get better results by increasing the coconut milk by 2 tablespoons or so while decreasing the water by an equal amount, if you’re not satisfied with the initial results.
 You may also wish to whisk the coconut milk to break up larger clumps before adding to the other ingredients.